rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/28154) to GitLab Free in 13.1.

 When you review a merge request, you can create comments that are visible only to you.
-When you're ready, you can publish them together in a single action.
+When you're ready, publish them together in a single action.
 To start your review:

 1. Go to the merge request you want to review, and select the **Changes** tab.
-   To learn more about navigating the diffs displayed in this tab, read [Changes tab in merge requests](../changes.md).
+   To learn how to navigate the diffs displayed in this tab, read [Changes tab in merge requests](../changes.md).
-1. Select the **{comment}** **comment** icon in the gutter to expand the diff lines and display a comment box.
+1. To expand the diff lines and display a comment box, select **Comment** (**{comment}**) in the gutter.
 In GitLab version 13.2 and later, you can [select multiple lines](#comment-on-multiple-lines).
-1. Write your first comment, and select **Start a review** below your comment:
+1. Write your first comment.
+Below your comment, select **Start a review**:
    ![Starting a review](img/mr_review_start.png)
-1. Continue adding comments to lines of code, and select the appropriate button after you write a comment:
+1. Continue adding comments to lines of code.
+When you write a comment, you can select:
    - **Add to review**: Keep this comment private and add to the current review.
-     These review comments are marked **Pending** and are visible only to you.
+     These review comments are marked **Pending**.
+Only you can see them.
-   - **Add comment now**: Submits the specific comment as a regular comment instead of as part of the review.
+   - **Add comment now**: Submit this comment as a regular comment, and not part of the review.
 1. (Optional) You can use [quick actions](../../quick_actions.md) inside review comments.
-   The comment shows the actions to perform after publication, but does not perform them until you submit your review.
+   The comment shows the actions to perform after you publish your review.
+They are not performed until you submit your review.
-1. When your review is complete, you can [submit the review](#submit-a-review).
-Your comments are now visible, and any [quick actions](../../quick_actions.md) included in your comments are performed.
+1. When your review is complete, you can [submit the review](#submit-a-review):
+   - Your comments are published.
+   - Any [quick actions](../../quick_actions.md) in your comments are performed.

 [In GitLab 13.10 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/292936),
-if you [approve a merge request](../approvals/index.md#approve-a-merge-request) and are shown in the reviewer list, a green check mark **{check-circle-filled}** displays next to your name.
+if you [approve a merge request](../approvals/index.md#approve-a-merge-request) and are shown in the reviewer list, a green check mark (**{check-circle-filled}**) displays next to your name.

 ### Submit a review

-You can submit your completed review in multiple ways:
+To submit your completed review:

 - Use the `/submit_review` [quick action](../../quick_actions.md) in the text of a non-review comment.
-- When creating a review comment, select **Submit review**.
+- When you create a review comment, select **Submit review**.
 - Scroll to the bottom of the screen and select **Submit review**.

 When you submit your review, GitLab:

 - Publishes the comments in your review.
-- Sends a single email to every notifiable user of the merge request, with your review comments attached.
-Replying to this email creates a new comment on the merge request.
+- Sends a single email to every notifiable user of the merge request.
+Your review comments are attached.
+You can create a new comment on the merge request by replying to this email.
-- Perform any quick actions you added to your review comments.
+- Performs any quick actions in your review comments.

 ### Resolve or unresolve thread with a comment

-Review comments can also resolve or unresolve [resolvable threads](../../../discussions/index.md#resolve-a-thread)).
+Review comments can also resolve or unresolve [discussion threads](../../../discussions/index.md#resolve-a-thread)).
-When replying to a comment, a checkbox is displayed to resolve or unresolve the thread after publication.
+When you reply to a comment, you can select a checkbox to resolve or unresolve the thread when your comment is published:

 ![Resolve checkbox](img/mr_review_resolve.png)